Only 13 States Offer Strong Mental Health Coverage Protections After Federal Rollback

 • Federal agencies paused new parity requirements.
 On May 15, 2025, DOL, HHS and Treasury announced they would not enforce provisions of the 2024 MHPAEA Final Rule that are new relative to the 2013 rule, for the duration of litigation plus 18 months after a final court decision.
 The underlying MHPAEA statute and 2013 rule remain in effect.

-• The agency that reviews parity violations has been weakened.
-The Employee Benefits Security Administration (EBSA), which oversees parity compliance for employer-sponsored health insurance plans covering an estimated 153 million workers and dependents, has had its budget targeted with a proposed $10 million cut.
+• Staffing and budget cuts have weakened the agency that reviews parity violations.
+The Employee Benefits Security Administration (EBSA), which oversees parity compliance for employer-sponsored plans covering an estimated 153 million workers and dependents, has a proposed $10 million budget cut pending.
 Trade groups report about 200 staff departures in 2025.

 • Only 13 states have strong parity protections.
 California, Georgia, New York, Illinois, Washington, Colorado, Connecticut, Maryland, Massachusetts, Pennsylvania, Delaware, New Mexico and Tennessee have enacted laws or taken enforcement actions that go beyond federal requirements.

 • Georgia issued nearly $25 million in fines.
-Commissioner John King logged more than 6,000 parity violations across 22 insurers in 2025 and 2026, the most aggressive state enforcement action in MHPAEA history.
-Georgia is a Republican-led state.
-New Jersey, which has a Democratic governor, earned a ParityTrack “F.”
+Commissioner John King logged more than 6,000 parity violations across 22 insurers in 2025 and 2026, the largest state enforcement action in MHPAEA history.
+The enforcement push came from Republican-led Georgia, while Democratic-led New Jersey earned a ParityTrack "F" despite a larger insurance market.

-• The rule is being rewritten, not just paused.
-On March 30, 2026, the departments of Labor, Health and Human Services and Treasury told the U.S. District Court for the District of Columbia they won't defend the 2024 rule in the ERIC lawsuit.
-They plan to issue a new proposed rule with significant revisions by December 31, 2026.
+• Federal agencies are drafting a replacement rule.
+On March 30, 2026, the departments of Labor, Health and Human Services, and Treasury told the U.S. District Court for the District of Columbia they won't defend the 2024 rule in the ERIC lawsuit.
+They plan to issue a new proposed rule with major revisions by Dec.
+31, 2026.

-• Racial disparities in mental health access are likely to widen.
-Only 39% of Black adults and 36% of Hispanic adults with mental health issues received care, compared to 50% of White adults.
+• Racial disparities in mental health access could widen under weaker enforcement.
+Among adults with mental health issues, 39% of Black adults, 36% of Hispanic adults and 33% of Asian adults received care, compared to 50% of white adults.

 • State legislatures are moving despite federal inaction.
-In 2025 alone, 29 states enacted 75 bills addressing mental health coverage, parity requirements and workforce issues.
+In 2025, 29 states enacted 75 bills addressing mental health coverage, parity requirements and workforce issues.

 What Changed and Why